neo3587/discord_cryptobot/README.md

     - "blockcount"  must return a string convertible into a number.
     - "mncount"     must return a string convertible into a number.
     - "supply"      must return a string convertible into a number.
-    - "balance"     expects to receive a string (the address) and must return a json type string with a number or string in three attributes called "sent", "received" and "balance".
-    - "blockindex": expects to receive a string convertible into a number and must return a string that indicates the block hash of the given block number.
-    - "blockhash":  expects to receive a string (the hash) and must return a json type string with the attributes "height": (block number), "hash": (block hash), "confirmations": (number), "size": (size of the block), "previousblockhash": (last block hash), "nextblockhash": (next block hash) and "tx": [ (list of the block transactions) ].
     - "hashrate":   expects to receive a string convertible into a number.
     - "mnstat":     expects a json with "addr" and "status" attributes.
     - "addnodes":   expects a json array of objects with a "addr" attribute.